Nextiva / Blog / VoIP

 In the planning stage, you identified the tools you want to integrate your VoIP service with.
 Now, it’s time to put those integrations to the test.

-For example, if you integrate your phone service with a CRM such as HubSpot, test if the information from your VoIP provider seamlessly goes into HubSpot and vice versa.
+For example, if you integrate your phone service with a CRM such as HubSpot, test whether the information from your VoIP provider seamlessly goes into HubSpot and vice versa.
 If not, speak to your provider to explore fixes and investigate if that could be an issue in the long run.

 You want to make sure everything is running smoothly so you can lean on your provider for many years to come.